sourcebots/docs/content/kit/servo-assembly/_index.md

 ![Servo Assembly](/img/kit/servo-assembly.jpg?width=30pc)

 ## The servo shield
-The servo shield enables you to control up to 16 servos.
+The servo shield enables you to control up to sixteen servos.
 It's attached to the top of the Arduino, passing through its pins.

 ## The reset button
 The reset button allows you to instantly reboot the Arduino in case it isn't working.
 This is not a guaranteed fix, however may solve the problem.